Jeanette Davis: Early life and education

 Jeanette Davis was born in Wilmington, Delaware, in 1985.
 Davis discovered her passion for science at an early age.
 Unlike her siblings, who preferred video games and athletics, Davis loved spending time outside and experimenting.
 Her parents and school teachers encouraged her natural curiosity and inquisitiveness.
 By the time she got to high school, she knew that she wanted to pursue science and applied to colleges as pre-med as well as pre-law.
 However, when she began undergrad at Hampton University in Virginia as a criminology major, she quickly discovered her interest in marine science, though her interest in policy and advocacy remained.

 Davis was first exposed to marine research during her first undergraduate summer internship, Multicultural Students at Sea Together.
 During this research experience Davis spent one month sailing around Chesapeake Bay on a 53-foot sailboat.
 As an undergraduate student, Davis's favorite courses included meteorology, followed by botany, microbiology, zoology and geology.
 She graduated from Hampton University in 2008 with a B.S. in Marine and Environmental Science.The Marine Sciences Department at Hampton University equipped Davis with a strong foundation in marine biology.

-Davis went on to receive her PhD in marine microbiology from the University of Maryland in 2014, at the Center for Environmental Science's Institute of Marine and Environmental Technology.
-Davis had initially come to IMET as an intern with NOAA’s Living Marine Resources Cooperative Science Center (LMRCSC), which also helped fund her studies at IMET.
-Her dissertation, “Characterization of the bacterial communities associated with two tropical sacoglossan mollusks Elysia rufescens and Elysia crispate”, advised by Russell Hill, focused on tracing an anticancer compound back to its production by a bacterium associated with Hawaiian sea slugs.
+Davis went on to receive her PhD in marine microbiology from the University of Maryland Center for Environmental Science in 2014, completing her research at the Institute of Marine and Environmental Technology.
+Davis had initially come to IMET as an intern with NOAA's Living Marine Resources Cooperative Science Center (LMRCSC), which also helped fund her studies at IMET.
+Her dissertation, "Characterization of the bacterial communities associated with two tropical sacoglossan mollusks Elysia rufescens and Elysia crispate", advised by Russell Hill, focused on tracing an anticancer compound back to its production by a bacterium associated with Hawaiian sea slugs.

 Career

 Davis lives in Washington, D.C. and works as a Policy Analyst and Invasive Species Coordinator for the National Oceanic and Atmospheric Administration (NOAA).
 As a policy analyst, Davis conducts research, writes reports and helps guide ocean resource policies.
-Some of her work is on Omics technologies, which are methods used to analyze DNA, RNA, proteins and metabolites, and creating strategies to integrate them into achieving NOAA’s goals.
+Some of her work is on Omics technologies, which are methods used to analyze DNA, RNA, proteins and metabolites, and creating strategies to integrate them into achieving NOAA's goals.
 Additionally, Davis serves as the United States representative for two intergovernmental panels, helping promote and create scientific cooperation between different countries and their governments, and has advised the White House on ocean science and technology for the coming decade.

-Davis has been working at NOAA since she was paired with the organization’s National Marine Fisheries Service for her Sea Grant fellowship in 2015.
+Davis has been working at NOAA since she was paired with the organization's National Marine Fisheries Service for her Sea Grant fellowship in 2015.
 During this fellowship she helped with sea turtle research and conservation, co-authoring a National Bycatch Report.
 After she completed her fellowship, she became a Research Associate with the NOAA Fisheries Office of Science and Technology.